May 21 2019

-Recent reports have indicated that the number of patent and trademark related scams have increased in the last year.
+Recent reports have indicated that the number of patent and trademark related scams have increased in the last several years.
 Typically, these scams come in the form of a reputable looking email from an individual who is requesting immediate payment, financial compensation, or even login information.
 These emails can sometimes be called phishing scams or spoofed emails.

 Scammers have been diligent at updating the design and content of these emails to look legitimate, and at first glance these messages can feel like a real email from a reputable client or firm.
 Unfortunately, even the most cautious individuals can fall victim to these scams.